dwanless79/c2-prototype/01-about.md

 ---

-## We work with the best.
+## Who we work with

-### We work with amazing partners to deliver the best in class digital transformation accelerator solutions to our customers.
+### Our partners are all leaders in their fields.
+We draw on their quality and expertise to ensure you get just what you need, on time and on budget.

-Our partners are an extension of us and are leaders in their fields.
-These qualities ensure that we give our customers what they want, on time and on budget.
+Current Cloud2 partners include: